 Indigenous Modelling Agencies

 Of course, Indigenous models have always been around, especially at large-scale events like the annual Santa Fe Indian Market fashion show.
 But many high fashion labels are only now catching on, as companies continue to take a hard look at how they can be more inclusive.
-While some Native models are represented by top agencies like IMG and Ford, Indigenous modelling agencies, like Supernaturals Modelling, are also making them easier to find than ever before.
+While some Native models are represented by top agencies like IMG and Ford, Indigenous modeling agencies, like Supernaturals Modelling, are also making them easier to find than ever before.

 Indigenous Modelling Goals

 Even better than being on the runway, however, is the chance to have a global platform.
 Many of these models use their social media pages to educate people about their heritage and raise awareness around issues in their communities.
-Chasinghorse was an environmental activist long before she got into modelling.
+Chasinghorse was an environmental activist long before she got into modeling.
 As she’s become more well-known, she continues to use her social pages to shed light on crucial issues affecting her people.
 Other models, like Jack, do the same and feel a duty to do so.

 “My mom always taught me to speak up,” says Jack.
 “There are so many people that have never met a Native person before.
 It’s everyone’s privilege and responsibility to educate themselves, but I’m in this position where I can share and relate my own experiences.
 I’m willing to be patient with people and have the same conversation 100 times.”